-Day 1, Sun, 21 Jan.
+Day 1, Thu, 22 Jan.
 Arrival.
 There are many daily flights into San Jose from various North American cities; call our office and we'll be happy to help you determine the flight schedule that best suits your needs.
-As you exit the custom's area at the San Jose airport (after going through customs and immigration, of course!), you will come to a wall of large glass windows with people waiting on the other side.
-If you're arriving on the first day of the tour or if you're arriving early and have a private transfer arranged, look for the Costa Rica Gateway driver holding a sign up with "Field Guides" and/or your name on it.
-It's easier to spot this person from behind the glass wall, where it's less crowded.
+Upon arrival into San Jose and after clearing immigration, collect your luggage, go through customs and head out the door.
+Our ground agent has arranged a private transfer for you, so look for the Costa Rica Gateway driver holding a sign up with "Field Guides" and/or your name on it.
+(You might need to walk down the entire line's worth of people to find him.)
 Once you connect with the driver and head out into the public area, he or she will help you with your luggage and take you to the hotel.
 If you fail to find the representative, please arrange for a taxi to take you to the Hotel Bougainvillea (approximately \$35US).
-We'll plan to meet at 4:30 p.m. for a walk around the back gardens and then in the hotel lobby at 7:00 p.m. for dinner.
+We'll meet at 4:30 p.m. for a walk around the back gardens and then again in the hotel lobby at 7:00 p.m. for dinner.
 Night at Hotel Bougainvillea.

-Day 2, Mon, 22 Jan.
+Day 2, Fri, 23 Jan.
 To Cerro de la Muerte and San Isidro.
-After an early breakfast at the hotel, we'll load up the bus and start out on our drive south towards the Panama border.
-Our drive will take us along the spine of the Talamanca mountains and to the highest point on the CR section of the Inter-American highway, where we'll be passing through some beautiful montane habitat.
+After breakfast at our hotel, we'll load up the bus and start our drive south towards the Panama border.
+Our route will take us along the spine of the Talamanca mountains and to the highest point on the Costa Rican section of the Inter-American highway, where we'll pass through some beautiful montane habitat.
 We'll spend the morning birding at several strategic stops along the route, looking for a bunch of highland specialties, which could include Fiery-throated Hummingbird, Long-tailed Silky-Flycatcher, Flame-throated Warbler, and a slim chance for the incomparable Resplendent Quetzal.
-After lunch we'll continue southwards and expect to arrive at our hotel near San Isidro in time for some birding on the hotel grounds or a dip in the pool if you prefer.
+After lunch, we'll continue southwards and expect to arrive at our hotel near San Isidro in time for some birding on the hotel grounds.
 Temperatures in the mountains are likely to be the coolest on the tour, and you should have a sweater and/or jacket handy in your day pack, along with your rain gear in case of inclement weather.
-Night at Hotel Pelicano.
+Night at Talamanca Nature Reserve.

-Day 3, Tue, 23 Jan.
+Day 3, Sat, 24 Jan.
 Los Cusingos.
-After some early morning birding around the lodge, we'll make our way the short distance to the Los Cusingos Bird Sanctuary where we'll make the acquaintance of a number of birds that were the subjects of Alexander Skutch's insightful writings.
+After some early morning birding around the lodge, we'll make our way the short distance to the Los Cusingos Bird Sanctuary, where we'll make the acquaintance of a number of birds that were the subjects of Alexander Skutch's insightful writings.
 We'll spend a good part of the day here in search of manakins (Orange-collared, Velvety, Red-capped), tanagers such as Scarlet-rumped (Cherrie's) and Speckled, and numerous other species, with a decent chance at the stunning Turquoise Cotinga as well.
-After lunch back at the lodge, we'll either make a return to continue birding the reserve's trails, or remain at the lodge for some more afternoon birding there, depending on our needs.
-Night at Hotel Pelicano.
+After lunch (either back at the lodge or in town), we'll either return to Los Cusingos continue birding the reserve's trails, or remain at the lodge for some afternoon birding there, depending on what we're still looking for.
+Night at Talamanca Nature Reserve.